AzHHA Priority Legislation

 HB2770 Mask mandates; business exception

-This bill will allow businesses to forego enforcing mask mandates established by the state, a county, or city or town.
+This bill will allow businesses to forego enforcing mask mandates established by the state, county, city or town.

-UPDATE: SB1374 is awaiting Senate floor action.
-It was amended and passed the Senate Health Committee by a vote of 8 ayes and 0 nays on February 10.
+UPDATE: SB1374 has been resurrected as a strike-everything amendment to HB2386.
+HB2368 is awaiting a vote on the Senate Floor.
+It was amended and passed by the Senate Committee of the Whole on April 7.
+The Senate Health Committee amended and passed it by a vote of 5 ayes to 3 nays on March 24.

-As amended, the bill requires a crisis standards of care plan to be adopted by ADHS.
-The plan must ensure patients with disabilities and the aged have equal access to care.
+As amended, HB2386 requires a crisis standards of care plan adopted by ADHS to ensure patients with disabilities and the aged have equal access to care.
 Additionally, it would prohibit a crisis standards of care plan from including denial of medical care based on certain conditions.
 The risk of mortality for which a healthcare provider may consider when allocating healthcare services from “imminent” to “short-term” and defined “short-term” as survival to a hospital discharge.

 SB1680: NEWBORN SCREENING PROGRAM; TESTING

-The bill will require ADHS to add a screening adopted by the Federal Advisory Board to the list of newborn screenings required in Arizona.
-Additionally, the bill will require both commercial and AHCCCS plans raise reimbursement to offset increased ADHS newborn screening fees.
+If passed, the bill will require ADHS to add a screening adopted by the federal advisory board to the list of newborn screenings required in AZ.
+Additionally, it will require both commercial and AHCCCS plans to increase reimbursement to offset increased ADHS newborn screening fees.
 The bill does not prohibit ADHS from requiring hospitals to pay both the first (conducted in hospital) and second (conducted in post-discharge physician visit) screening fees.